On Stability and Isoperimetry of Constant Mean Curvature Spheres of $\mathbb H^n\times\mathbb R$ and $\mathbb S^n\times\mathbb R.$: Introduction

+For $n=2,$ the lower bound for the mean curvature of isoperimetric spheres obtained by Pedrosa gives that the upper bound $\overbar{\mathcal V}$ of their volumes is approximately $16.66$.
+Moreover, any spherical region of volume less than $\overbar{\mathcal V}$ is unique as solution to the isoperimetric problem.
+When $n>2$, we cannot ensure this uniqueness property since it is not clear, although likely, that the volume of the spherical regions $\Omega_H$ is not constant when $H$ varies in an open interval.

 The paper is organized as follows.
-In Section \ref{sec-stability}, we briefly discuss stability of CMC hypersurfaces of $\qr.$ In Section \ref{sec-lemmas}, we establish two key lemmas to be applied in the proofs of our main results.
-Finally, in Section \ref{sec-proofs}, we prove Theorem \ref{th-nestedspheres} and Corollaries \ref{cor-uniquenessPI} and \ref{cor-stabilityH-spheres}.
+In Section~\ref{sec-stability}, we briefly discuss stability of CMC hypersurfaces in Riemannian manifolds, and introduce a result by Koiso which establishes necessary and sufficient conditions (on the Jacobi operator) for stability of CMC hypersurfaces of complete Riemannian manifolds.
+In Section~\ref{sec-lemmas}, we prove three technical lemmas to be applied in the proofs of Theorems~\ref{th-nestedspheres}--\ref{thm-uniquenessPI}, which will be presented in Section~\ref{sec-proofs}.